ervandew/eclim/doc/content/vim/java/methods.rst

 then simply hit <enter> with the cursor over the class name and stub methods will be created for each method in that class or interface.

-This functionality is currently supported for both outer and inner classes, but not for anonymous inner classes.
-To view the list of methods to override for an inner class, simply execute **:JavaImpl** with the cursor somewhere in the inner class.
+This functionality supports outer, inner, and anonymous classes classes.
+To view the list of methods to override for an inner or anonymous class, simply execute **:JavaImpl** with the cursor somewhere in the body of the inner or anonymous class.

 .. _\:JavaDelegate: